Lufthansa (LH) and the UFO union—which represents 18,000 LH flight

-Lufthansa, flight attendants agree to mediation to settle labor dispute
+attendants—have agreed to mediation to settle their dispute after three

 The move came Friday after LH said it would stop outsourcing flight attendant jobs at its Berlin hub and offer permanent jobs to the cabin crews it uses (ATW Daily News, Sept.
 7).